ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

                       return (liftNum div v1 v2)
 ```

-Given the parser and interpreter for `AE`, we can now define a language interpreter, `interp`, that puts everything together:
+Given the parser and evaluator for `AE`, we can now define a language interpreter, `interp`, that puts everything together:

 ```haskell
 interp :: String -> Maybe AE